MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warnings-by-compiler-version.md

 ## Warnings introduced in Visual Studio 2017 RTM (compiler version 19.10.25017.0)

-These warnings and all warnings in later versions are suppressed by using the compiler option **`/Wv:19.00`**.
+These warnings, and all warnings in later versions, are suppressed by using the compiler option **`/Wv:19.00`**.

 | Warning | Message |
 |--|--|